Spine Injury Lawyers in Hollywood, FL

 Depending on the severity, the injury to the spinal cord can lead to permanent paralysis, and affect a person’s ability to control the limbs and all other bodily functions below the level of impact.

-What Causes Spinal Injuries?
+What Causes Back Injuries & Spinal Cord Injuries?

 As reported by NSCISC, motor vehicle accidents are the leading cause of spinal cord injury, followed by falls, acts of violence, and sports.
 Most acts of violence that cause spinal injuries involve gunshot wounds.
 The primary causes of spinal injury break down to the following percentages: